How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

 If you have a rental car, the village is not far away from Tórshavn as noted above.
 It is simply about a twenty-minute drive south of the capital city.

-You’ll pass the Gamlarætt ferry port on the way and that will let you know that you’re about five minutes from Kirkjubøur.
+You’ll pass the Gamlarætt ferry port on the way, and that will let you know that you’re about five minutes from Kirkjubøur.

-On a side note- Kirkjubøur would be an ideal pit-stop on your way to the ferry port if you’re looking to take the ferry to Sandoy for the day.
+On a side note, Kirkjubøur would be an ideal pit stop on your way to the ferry port if you’re looking to take the ferry to Sandoy for the day.
 You really don’t need much time in Kirkjubøur to see it all.

-Should You Visit Kirkjubøur?
+Should you visit Kirkjubøur?

 If you have any tips for travelers or questions, please leave them below!
 Thanks!

-More Faroe Islands Travel Guides
+Faroe Islands Travel Guides & Resources

-- Best Faroe Islands tours
+Best of the Faroe Islands

-- Gjogv travel guide
+- Kalsoy travel guide

-- Faroes travel tips
+- Kunoy travel guide

-- Tjoruvik travel guide
+- Sandoy travel guide